Joey McIntyre: Early life

-Joey McIntyre was born in Needham, Massachusetts and raised in the Jamaica Plain neighborhood of Boston, Massachusetts, United States.
-His parents were Thomas McIntyre, a union official, and his wife Katherine (née Bowen) a community theater actress.
+Joey McIntyre was born in Needham, Massachusetts, and raised in the Jamaica Plain neighborhood of Boston, Massachusetts.
+His parents were Thomas McIntyre, a union official, and his wife Katherine (née Bowen), a community theater actress.
 His mother died on November 30, 2014, after a long battle with Alzheimer's.
 His father died on November 12, 2018.

 Artistic career

 New Kids on the Block

-In 1985, just before his 13th birthday, McIntyre joined New Kids on the Block, replacing Jamie Kelly.
+In 1985, aged 12, McIntyre joined New Kids on the Block, replacing Jamie Kelly.
 Since the other four members of the band were already long-time school friends, he initially found it difficult to mesh with them.
 They eventually became one of the most successful boy bands of the late 20th century, producing two number one albums on the US Billboard 200 chart.
 In 1991, Forbes listed the band as the highest-earning entertainers, beating Madonna and Michael Jackson.
 They split in 1994, but they reunited in 2008 and have remained active since.